The Legal Status of CBD in the USA and Abroad

 Currently, the majority of the world agrees that CBD is a beneficial substance.
 However, there are a handful of notable countries that do not allow residents to consume CBD.
 Here's a list of countries that label CBD as an illegal substance:

 However, you must understand that most of the world shares a common view that CBD products are not dangerous.
 Like the USA, many countries allow CBD products that test below a specific THC threshold and are derived from hemp.

-If you reside in a state that allows CBD use, head over to Simply Crafted for the best CBD products online.
-Each of Simply Crafted's hemp-derived CBD products tests below 0.3% THC to ensure legal compliance and consumer safety.
+If you reside in a state that allows CBD use, head over to Simply Crafted CBD for the best CBD products online.
+All of our hemp-derived CBD products test below 0.3% THC to ensure legal compliance and consumer safety.